rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 0.11.0 =
+WordPress' editors now have a button to insert a contact form without needing to know the syntax!

 = 0.10.0 =
 WordPress' editors now have a button to insert an arrangement without needing to know the syntax!